 Students or parents/guardians should report their verbal or written Title IX complaint to Jonathan Beckmann or Assistant Head of School within six months from the date the alleged incident occurred or first obtained knowledge.
 Complainants have a right to a timely and informal resolution at the school site.

 TITLE VI – RACE, COLOR, & NATIONAL ORIGIN NONDISCRIMINATION STATUTE

 Title VI is a federal law that protects persons from discrimination based on their race, color or national origin in any program or activity that receives federal financial assistance.

 Title VI of the Civil Rights Act of 1964 says that “No person…shall, on the grounds of race or ethnicity, color, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving federal financial assistance from the U.S. Department of Education.”

 There are many possible forms of illegal discrimination based on race or ethnicity, color or national origin which limit the opportunities of students to gain equal access to the School’s programs, activities, and services.

-Students/parents/guardians can report their verbal or written Title VI complaint to the Jonathan Beckmann or Asst.
-Head of School within six months from the date the incident occurred or when knowledge of the complaint was first obtained.
+Students/parents/guardians can report their verbal or written Title VI complaint to Jonathan Beckmann, Asst.
+Head of School, within six months from the date the incident occurred or when knowledge of the complaint was first obtained.
 Complainants have the right to a timely and informal resolution at the School site.

 Los Encinos School